bfidatadigipres/dpx_encoding/README.md

 Else it just outputs to log 'no items for deletion at this time'.

 ## Environmental variable storage
-These scripts are being operated under a specific user, within which environmental variables store the paths for their operations.
+These scripts are being operated on each server under a specific user, who has environmental variables storing path for these operations.
 These environmental variables are persistent so can be called indefinitely.
 When being called from crontab it's critical that the crontab user is set to the correct user with associated environmental variables.

 ## Operational environment
 These scripts must be operated within the automation_dpx/ folder structure.
-The scripts are kept and operated from BK-CI-DATA3: /home/datadigipres/code/rawcooked/ An identical set of script (in all but path names, and a few small differences) run from BK-CI-DATA3 for the Ovation returns, but these scripts are located in the /mnt/isilon/ingest/media/lto_project/rawcooked/ folder (these do not yet have environmental variable support, but will have config file alongside the scripts).

 ## Supporting crontab actions
 These RAWcooked and TAR scripts are to be driven from a server /etc/crontab.